ydb-platform/ydb-kubernetes-operator/docs/README.md

-## Docs

 This folder has some info that may be useful in development.

 ## Writing tests

+### Categories

 Tests for the operator have naturally splitted up into three categories:

 #### Small

 These tests are simple unit tests that do not simulate any Kubernetes infrastructure.
 Useful for testing basic logic chunks of the operator.

-Grep by "Testing labels" for example.
+These tests are located directly next to the files which they are testing.
+Grep for `label.go` and `label_test.go` for a simple self-contained example.

 #### Medium